Avaiga/taipy-doc/docs/relnotes.md

 <h6 style="font-size: 1.2em"><strong><code>taipy-core</code></strong></h6>
 3.0.0

+- A global data node can be created from a data node configuration with GLOBAL scope using the new `taipy.create_global_data_node()` method.<br/>
+  Please refer to the [Create a data node](./manuals/core/entities/data-node-mgt.md#create-a-data-node) section for more information.

 - A data node configuration can be used as a scaffold to configure a new similar data node.
 Please refer to the [Configure a data node from another configuration](./manuals/core/config/data-node-config.md#configure-a-data-node-from-another-configuration) section for more information.